-Support BIPOC Community Organizers in Seattle with Direct Student Loan Relief
+Support BIPOC Community Organizers with Direct Student Loan Relief

 Community organizing is essential work, but it’s often unpaid or underpaid.
-And, like so many young people today, many organizers are burdened by mounting student debt.
+This issue is compounded when organizers are also saddled with student debt.

-When you make student debt solidarity payments for a community organizer, you’ll help relieve the economic and emotional burden of their debt, and allow them to more fully show up in our community.
-It’s a way of showing gratitude for the vital work that they’re doing to strengthen community and build power for social change.
-We encourage you to sign up at whatever level you can.
+By pledging a monthly contribution, you can make student debt solidarity payments that go directly to organizers in Washington State.
+Your support will help relieve the economic and emotional burden of their debt, and allow them to more fully show up in our community.
+It’s a way of showing gratitude for the vital work that they’re doing to build power and resilience.

-Student debt should be cancelled, and college made free.
+Student debt should be canceled, and college made free.
 But until that happens, you can help liberate BIPOC community organizers from this oppressive system.

 Who Will You Support?

-This project will benefit community organizers of color in the Seattle area who use their time and talents to work for racial, climate, and economic justice.
+This project benefits community organizers of color in the Seattle area who use their time and talents to work for racial, climate, and economic justice.

-To start, this project will identify and support three organizers of color in King County.
+This project is currently supporting three organizers of color in King County.
 With your help, we hope to expand the program to invite more BIPOC organizers in our community to apply for support.

 What Amount is a Meaningful Student Debt Solidarity Payment?